Coding-Crashkurse/Langchain-Full-Course/README.md

 - **evaluation.ipynb:** This notebook discusses the methods and strategies for evaluating performance in Langchain.

+- **functions.ipynb:** This notebook discusses the new 'Function Calling' functionality of OpenAI.

 _Note: The descriptions above are general and might not fully capture the content of each notebook.
 Please refer to the notebooks themselves for detailed information._